 top of page

-• Writer's pictureCourt Help Limited
+Writer's pictureCourt Help Limited

-What is an Emergency Residence Order?
+1. What is Emergency Residence Order?

 What is Emergency Residence Order?

 An emergency protection order is used in exceptionally serious situations.
-It gives:

 1. Limited parental responsibility for the child to whoever the court grants an order for